NICMx/Jool/en/session-synchronization.md

 1. Active/Passive: One Jool instance serves traffic at any given time, the other ones serve as backup.
 The load balancer redirects traffic when the current active NAT64 dies.
 2. Active/Active: All Jool instances serve traffic.
 The load balancer distributes traffic so no NAT64 is too heavily encumbered.

-Active/Active is slightly discouraged because the session synchronization across Jool instances does not lock and is not instantaneous; if the translating traffic is faster, the session tables can end up desynchronized.
+Active/Active is discouraged because the session synchronization across Jool instances does not lock and is not instantaneous; if the translating traffic is faster, the session tables can end up desynchronized.
 Users will perceive this mainly as difficulties opening connections through the translators.

 ## Basic Tutorial